drb0r1s/ftw-hourly/README.md

 - The **possibilities** provided by this new Wizard Tab are:
   - The user can add information about whether he offers classes *online* and/or *offline*.<br />
   **INFO:** Without this information it is not possible to proceed further.
+  - If the user selects the option of providing *online* classes, an input appears in which it is **necessary** to explain how the online classes will be provided.
+  - After the user adds this information, it will be *displayed on the profile*.